MarinoLinic/MarinoLinic/README.md

 # Hey!

+My main interest is in frontend web development, but I intend to get to know the backend quite well, and have a thing for machine learning.

+You can visit my portfolio at http://linic.net (currently down).

-Listed below are the parts of my tech stack I use, learn, and love:
+Listed in the table below are the parts of my tech stack I use, learn, and love:

 | Languages | Libraries | Frameworks | Databases |
 | --------- | --------- | ---------- | --------- |